Fix: 43029 atikmdag.sys Blue Screen BSOD in Windows 7

 Solution: Replace the atikmdag.sys file with a newer version

 This is also a well-known fix for this issue if you have an ATI graphic card.
 During the installation of most graphic drivers in Windows Vista, an old version of atikmdag.sys is copied into C:\Windows\System32\Drivers and not the current one in the install.
 As a result the new drivers are attempting to access the file dated 2006 instead of 2010.
-To fix this,
+Although we can’t be sure that this solution will work for you, many users have reported that the fix actually works for them and ours.

 Step 2: Then go to C:\Windows\System32\Drivers and rename atikmdag.sys to atikmdag.sys.old.